IP-CAM/Remita-Opencart-v.2.x-Payment-Gateway/README.md

 3. Enter the public key and secrete key (these can be found in the Remita Gateway Admin Panel --> https://login.remita.net/remita/registration/signup.spa
 4. Save the settings
 5. A success message is displayed on the screen to show your plugin has been installed and the setup was successful.

+## Community

+If you are a developer, please join our Developer Community on [Slack](https://join.slack.com/t/remitadevs/shared_invite/zt-n8virxx2-po~abw6uQRON55AhbKZcAg).